Eureka Electronic Desiccator Cabinets for Laboratory and Educational Institutions

 Eureka Dry Tech provides stable storage in ambient temperature environment for all types of chemical materials, agents, and samples in the laboratory.
 With wide range of sizes & capacity and controllable relative humidity levels to <5%RH, Eureka Dry Tech has the perfect solution to meet your storage needs.
 Cabinets with custom features such as nitrogen purge, HEPA filter and windowless for photosensitive materials are also available.

-Humidity and moisture are present everywhere and can affect research lab instruments such as microscopes and other analytical equipment.
+Excessive exposure to ambient humidity and high moisture levels can affect research lab instruments such as microscopes and other analytical equipment.

 Recent advances such as the fluorescence microscope in microscope technology has provided some of the most precise optical instruments ever seen in the lab.
 But with all optical instruments, harmful fungus lurks around to cause damage to the lenses.